Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Abstract

 \section{Abstract}

-The Bollobas-Riordan polynomial [Math.
+The Bollob\'as-Riordan polynomial [Math.
 Ann.
 323, 81 (2002)] is a universal polynomial invariant for ribbon graphs.
-We find an extension of this polynomial for a particular family of graphs called rank 3 weakly-colored stranded graphs.
-These graphs live in a 3D space and appear as the gluing stranded vertices with stranded edges according to a definite rule (ordinary graphs and ribbon graphs can be understood in terms of stranded graphs as well).
-They also possess a color structure in a specific sense [Gurau, Commun.
-Math.
-Phys.
-304, 69 (2011)].
-The polynomial constructed is a seven indeterminate polynomial invariant of these graphs which responds to a similar contraction/deletion recurrence relation as obeyed by the Tutte and Bollobas-Riordan polynomials.
-It is however new due to the particular cellular structure of the graphs on which it relies.
-The present polynomial encodes therefore additional data that neither the Tutte nor the Bollobas-Riordan polynomials can capture for the type of graphs described in the present work.
+We find an extension of this polynomial for a particular family of combinatorial objects, called rank 3 weakly-colored stranded graphs.
+Stranded graphs arise in the study of tensor models for quantum gravity in physics, and generalize graphs and ribbon graphs.
+We present a seven-variable polynomial invariant of these graphs, which obeys a contraction/deletion recursion relation similar to that of the Tutte and Bollob\'as-Riordan polynomials.
+However, it is defined on a much broader class of objects, and furthermore captures properties that are not encoded by the Tutte or Bollob\'as-Riordan polynomials.

 \vspi

 MSC(2010): 05C10, 57M15